AraBlocks/RFCs/text/0000-afs-contract-standard.md

 ## 3. Background & Motivation

 A standard abstract contract allows any AFS to be used everywhere on ARA, provides greater clarity into how AFSs are represented on the blockchain, and enhances ownership tracking.
-Furthermore, because we expect ARA tokens to be used for payments, unique contracts for each AFS facilitate more discrete [approvals](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#approve)[1], and thus, greater security.
+Furthermore, because we expect ARA tokens to be used for payments, unique contracts for each AFS facilitate more discrete [approvals](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#approve), and thus, greater security.

 ## 4. AFS Contract Standard

-> This section should detail any terminology used through the rest of
-> this section or document that may be foreign, conflated, or confused by the
-> the reader.

-> This section is intended to explain the design features, protocols,
-> structures, or systems described by this document.
-This section should
-> be verbose, intuitive, contain necessary citations, provide code blocks, and
-> contain enough information for implementation or integration.

 This section outlines the functions and global variables included in the AFS abstract contract.